-Internet Port You may set the port speed of the Internet port Speed: to 10Mbps, 100Mbps, or auto.
+WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, or auto.
 Some older cable or DSL modems may require you to set the port speed to 10Mbps.

-Check the box to allow multicast traffic to pass Multicast through the router from the Internet. streams:
+Multicast Check the box to allow multicast traffic to pass streams: through the router from the Internet.